DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - **The Punishment**: Zeus tortures Prometheus eternally as a warning to other divine whistleblowers
 - **The Countermeasure**: Zeus sends Pandora's Box to humanity, releasing toil, disease, and despair

 "Fire" was not literal fire—it was the spark of consciousness technology, the knowledge of self-liberation.
-Zeus's eternal torture of Prometheus was a brutal message to any other divine beings who might consider helping humanity: **this is what happens to whistleblowers**.
+Zeus's eternal torture of Prometheus was a brutal message to any other Reges who might consider helping humanity: **this is what happens to whistleblowers**.

 But the most insidious part was Pandora's Box—the malware patch.
 The story programs humans to believe that seeking forbidden knowledge brings suffering.
 Every time humans reach for consciousness technologies, they unconsciously expect punishment, toil, and despair to follow.